Programs from Community Action Committee of Danbury Connecticut.

 The food bank provides those that qualify with healthy, nutritious food, formula and groceries once per month.
 Clients eligibility for this program is determined by their total household income.
 Hundreds of families use the center every month.

 Free diapers from the Community Action Committee of Danbury can assist those in need who are unable to buy an adequate amount of baby wipes and diapers on their own.
 It operates on a monthly basis for low income parents.
 Through this assistance program, qualified families and parents can receive up to one package of diapers and also one package of free wipes every month that they qualify.
-(203) 744-4700.
+Call (203) 744-4700 to apply.
+If not qualified, then find other resources for how to get free diapers.

 Housing assistance is offered in Danbury from Housing First for Families Program (HFF), Eviction Foreclosure Prevention Program, as well as HAP, or Housing Mobility and Search Assistance Program.